 Code

-Before getting started make sure to set your Polytomic API key as an environment variable:
+Set your Polytomic API key as an environment variable:

 $export POLYTOMIC_API_KEY=YOUR-API-TOKEN

-This example tutorial will cover 4 steps:
+This example covers four steps:

-4. Loading data from Snowflake into Salesforce.
+4. Sync data from Snowflake into Salesforce.

-1. Create an Snowflake Connection
+1. Create a Snowflake Connection

 $ curl --request POST \